whackengine/whack/Repositories/mxmlc/todo/tree/directives.md

 ## Function definitions

 Function definitions should have careful plannings.
 It involves caching the activation, setting phases (similiarly to destructuring), and avoiding verifying things twice (the signature, that is).
-They should also be able to do inference in the signature's result type depending on the `inferTypes` option.

 Never ever let getters and setters have the wrong signature assigned to them; if they are invalid, just use a default signature matching their requirements.